athousanddetails/athousanddetails/README.md

 <br>

-Creative Data Scientist with a background in sales and current hands-on experience in Machine Learning (Python, Pandas, Scikit, Keras / TensorFlow) with a deep curiosity of Deep Learning, Predictive Models in Audio.
-Exploratory Data Analysis and Model Boosting expert.
+Creative Data Scientist with a strong background in customer experience and sales.
+Currently teaching Data Science and Machine Learning at 4Geeks Academy.
+Hands-on experience in Machine Learning (Python, Pandas, Scikit, Keras / TensorFlow) with a big curiosity of Deep Learning / LLM.
+Currently looking to join projects that focus in any area of Data Science / Machine Learning where I can contribute with my expertise and problem-solving attitude.

 <div align="center">

-🔭 I’m currently working on **Data Science**
+🔭 I’m currently working on **Data Science / Machine Learning**

-💬 Ask me about **Python**
+💬 Ask me about **Python / Machine Learning / Data Science**

-📧 Reach me out: gustavoblima@me.com
+📧 Reach me out: **gustavoblima@me.com**

  </div>